 - Remember that signs of intolerances in small children can appear more slowly, making them harder to diagnose.

-- Look out for intolerance signs, for example: stomach cramps, diarrhoea, and bloating.
+- Look out for signs, for example: upset tummy and bloating.

-- The best thing to do if you’re concerned that your child may have a food allergy or intolerance is to speak to your healthcare provider.
+- The best thing to do if you’re concerned that your child may have a food allergy or intolerance is to speak to your healthcare professional.

 - For more on child allergies and intolerances, read our article on common childhood allergies and how to help.